 The airplane slowly began to rumble down the runway.
-As its speed increased, seats, traytables, and belt buckles began to rattle around me.
+As we increased speed, the seats, tray tables, and belt buckles around me began to rattle.

 As the plane began to angle upward, I kept my eyes focused on the shiny white ceiling.

-Suddenly, what appeared to be white smoke suddenly began pouring out from behind the luggage racks.
+Suddenly, what appeared to be white smoke began pouring out from behind the luggage racks.

-“Oh!”
+“What is that!”
 I blurted out through a clenched jaw.
-“What is that!”

-I inhaled deeply and tried to keep a clear head.
-After a couple of deep breaths, I noticed that I wasn’t smelling any smoke.
-It appeared to be a misting device, probably designed to give passengers the feeling that they are breathing fresh and clean air.
+After a few moments, I noticed that I wasn’t smelling smoke.
+It appeared to be a misting device, probably designed to give passengers the feeling they are breathing fresh air.

 As my nerves gradually returned, I began to relax and enjoy the comfort of Air Asia’s two-hour flight to Singapore from Bangkok.